 Most employers are unlikely to take an organisation-wide stance that all requests to record meetings will be permitted.

-However, you may decide to permit recordings on a case-by-case basis, provided that the person chairing the meeting and other participants agree to the request.
-In this case you should consider requiring written notice in advance of a request to record a meeting.
+However, you may decide to permit recordings on a case-by-case basis, provided that the participants agree to the request.
+In this case, you should consider requiring written notice in advance of a request to record a meeting.

 The employer should consider whether to provide the employee with a copy of the recording (if it does, this needs to be in a format that the employee can use) or a transcript.
-Making transcripts of recordings can be a time-consuming task and a long meeting often takes many hours to transcribe.
+Making transcripts of recordings can be a time-consuming task.

-If an employee has a medical condition that makes it difficult for him or her to take a written record of the meeting or to recall the detail of what was said, it may be advisable for the employer to permit the employee to make a recording of the meeting.
-This may be a matter of procedural fairness.
+Suppose an employee has a medical condition that makes it difficult to take a written record of the meeting or recall the details of what was said.
+In that case, it may be advisable to permit the employee to make a recording of the meeting as a matter of procedural fairness.
 Where the employee is disabled, it may also be required as a reasonable adjustment under the Equality Act 2010.

-An employee may decide to make a covert recording of a meeting instead of seeking permission to make a recording, or after such a request has been turned down.
-The prevalence of smartphones and other portable recording devices means that this has become easier for employees to do.
+The prevalence of smartphones and other portable recording devices means that covert recording has become easier for employees to do.

-The potential for covert recordings should be a reminder to employers to ensure that managers follow good practice in every meeting, in particular avoiding “letting off steam” or making inappropriate comments if the employee leaves the meeting for an adjournment.
+The potential for covert recordings should be a reminder to ensure that managers follow good practice in every meeting, in particular, avoiding “letting off steam” or making inappropriate comments if the employee leaves the meeting for an adjournment.

 Employers should be aware that taking disciplinary action because an employee has made a covert recording could amount to victimisation under the Equality Act 2010, if the employee made the recording to provide evidence of unlawful discrimination.

 It is accepted that members of a panel should be able to conduct a full and frank exchange of views on the basis that those discussions will remain private.
-If the ground rules of a hearing are that such deliberations will remain private, the parties should observe those rules.
 Nevertheless, where private deliberations contain evidence of discrimination or other unlawful conduct, an employment tribunal might still permit a covert recording of them to be used as evidence.